 - Poor resale values

 According to its maker, the Vauxhall Astra GTC isn't just one of the best-looking cars on the road, but also one of the most exciting to drive.
 It's aimed at the likes of the Volkswagen Scirocco and Renault Megane Coupé, and there's no doubt it can match them the style stakes.
 The Astra's swoopy bodywork and swept-back LED headlamps help it stand out from the crowd.
 Entry-level models have 18-inch alloy wheels, while larger 19-inch rims are standard on higher-spec cars.
 Drivers who want even more road presence can pay extra for massive 20-inch wheels – a unique option in this class.

 - Stunning looks

 - Expensive to buy

 - Expensive to run

-The Vauxhall Astra VXR sits at the very top of the Astra range and is focused on delivering driver thrills from its focused design and hugely powerful 2.0-litre turbocharged engine.
-With 276bhp it's the most powerful car in its class and can accelerate from 0-62mph in 5.9 seconds.
-The handling has been tweaked through firming up the suspension to give the VXR as much traction and grip as possible.
-Despite its extreme nature the VXR does work as an every day car too, the only problem will be the firm ride, which will cause a bit of discomfort over long journeys.
+The Vauxhall Astra VXR sits at the very top of the Astra range and is focused on delivering driving thrills, with sophisticated suspension and a hugely powerful 2.0-litre turbocharged petrol engine.
+With 276bhp, it's the most powerful car in its class and can accelerate from 0-62mph in 5.9 seconds.
+The handling has been tweaked by firming up the suspension to give the VXR as much grip as possible.
+Despite its extreme nature, the VXR does work as an everyday car, too.
+The only problem could be the firm ride, which causes a bit of discomfort on long journeys.